Harrison Nicholls / Curriculum Vitae

 University of Cambridge, United Kingdom

 Postdoc research associate working with Oli Shorttle at the Institute of Astronomy.
-Investgating the role of volatile chemistry, solubility, and radiative properties in setting the observable properties of sub-Neptune/super-Earth planets that are being observed.
+Investigating the role of volatile chemistry, solubility, and gas radiative properties in controlling the observable characteristics of sub-Neptune/super-Earth exoplanets.

 DPhil in Atmospheric Oceanic and Planetary Physics